- Will I receive a certificate?

 Typically the students on the School are aged between 19 and 25, and are completing their undergraduate degree or about to embark on postgraduate study.
 However there have been variations around this, for example we have had professionals attend who are working at the intersections of enterprise and the environment.

 How long has the Summer School been running?

-The Summer School is now firmly established within the University and is approaching its third year having started in 2016.
+The Summer School is now firmly established within the University and has taken place annually since 2016.